G-Code6/osTicket-Help-Desk-Ticketing-System/README.md

 </p>

+</h2>This tutorial explains how to install the open-source help desk ticketing system osTicket with Azure.</h2>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial explains how to install the open-source help desk ticketing system osTicket with Azure.<br />

 <h2>Environments and Technologies Used</h2>